-7.12 Water Resources
+7.13 Water Resources and Utilities

-The Draft EIS will consider potential direct, indirect, and cumulative effects of the Build Alternative on water resources, including consideration of: the water supply and wastewater for facility operations; potential impacts to surface waters and flood hazard areas; and consistency with Coastal Zone policies.
-The study area for water resources is defined to be limits of anticipated disturbance required for construction of the Build Alternative.
+The Draft EIS will consider potential direct, indirect, and cumulative effects of the Build Alternative(s) on water resources and utilities, including consideration of: the water supply and wastewater for facility operations; gas, electric, and telephone services in the Project area.
+The study area for water resources and utilities is defined to be the limits of anticipated disturbance required for construction of the Build Alternative(s).

-The assessment of potential impacts of the Build Alternative will include:
+The assessment of potential impacts of the Build Alternative(s) will include:

 - Identification of the municipal, privately owned, surface or subsurface water sources that will be used to operate the Main Facility.
 The water quality and type of treatment required for compatibility with the type of power plant that will be built will be specified.
 An estimate of the water supply needs and consumptive water losses of the Main Facility will be provided.
-A description of water conservation measures incorporated into the design of the Build Alternative will be reviewed; - An analysis of the available capacity of the water supply source in terms of quantity, quality, and pressure and an analysis of the impacts of such water usage during both normal and drought periods on other users of the water supply source; - Identification and description of the process wastewater generated from the Build Alternative, including an estimate of average volumes and effluent characteristics.
-Disposal of the wastewater generated, and a review of disposal options, will be provided; - Assessment of the impact of the operation of the Build Alternatives on surface waters in the Project area; - Identification of the 100-year and 500-year floodplains (areas with a 1 percent chance and 0.2 percent chance of flooding in any given year, respectively), mean high water line, flood hazard area, floodway, riparian zones, and tidelands locations and tidelands grant status in the Project area; - Identification and assessment of all elements of the Build Alternative that will be built within Flood Hazard Areas in accordance with Executive Order 11988 "Floodplain Management" and the U.S. Department of Transportation (U.S. DOT) Order 5650.2 "Floodplain Management and Protection", which contains policies and procedures for implementing Executive Order 11988.; and - An assessment of the Build Alternative's consistency with NJDEP Coastal Resource policies and Meadowlands policies.
+A description of water conservation measures incorporated into the design of the Build Alternative(s) will be reviewed; - An analysis of the available capacity of the water supply source in terms of quantity, quality, and pressure and an analysis of the impacts of such water usage during both normal and drought periods on other users of the water supply source; - Identification and description of the process wastewater generated from the Build Alternative(s), including an estimate of average volumes and effluent characteristics.
+Disposal of the wastewater generated, and a review of disposal options, will be provided; - Description of the potential of each Build Alternative to affect the utilities and service providers within and immediately adjacent to the Project Area.

-7.13 Indirect and Cumulative Effects
+7.14 Indirect and Cumulative Effects